We thank you for visiting our website!

 The museum was founded in 1984 following the decommissioning and subsequent ceasing of religious services of Notre-Dame du Mont-Carmel, and is operated by its parent organization, the Association culturelle et historique du Mont-Carmel.

-We are open daily 12pm – 4pm from late spring (mid-May) through early autumn (mid-September).
+We are open daily 12pm – 4pm from late spring (mid-June) through early autumn (mid-September).
 This is the period when we are most accessible to visitors.

 Operating times are subject to change depending on the season.
 Check in regularly for updates.
 Admission is free and/or by donation.

-Drawing primarily from its permanent collection, the Musée is bringing viewers into new ways of seeing how the visual culture(s) of the Saint John Valley’s Francophone peoples engaged with the sociocultural and economic changes affecting life in the borderland in the late-19th through mid-20th centuries.
+Drawing from its permanent collection, the Musée is bringing viewers into new ways of seeing how the visual cultures of the Saint John Valley engaged with the sociocultural and economic shifts that affected life in the borderland from the 19th through mid-20th centuries.

-The Musée interrogates how the creators of the artefacts in its collection responded to the worlds in which they were entwined amidst their efforts to preserve their cultural identity.
+The Musée interrogates how the makers represented in its collection responded to the worlds in which they were entwined, all the while striving to preserve their heritage and cultural identity.

 We acknowledge the land and water that the Musée culturel du Mont-Carmel and the former parish it once served occupy, as well as the ancestral and contemporary peoples indigenous to these places.
 The grounds of the Musée and its former parish are the ancestral homelands inhabited by the Wolastoqiyik people for thousands of years.